Nanganallur Road metro station

-Nanganallur Road metro station is a metro railway station on the Blue Line of the Chennai Metro.
-The station serves the neighbourhoods of Alandur, Nanganallur and St. Thomas Mount, among others.
+OTA-Nanganallur Road is an elevated metro station on the North-South Corridor of the Blue Line of Chennai Metro in Chennai, India.
+This station serves the neighbourhoods of Alandur, Nanganallur and St. Thomas Mount, among others.

 Construction

 The construction work of the station was awarded to URC Construction Company Private Limited, Erode.

 The station

 The station is located near Officers Training Academy where the stretch between the station and the Meenambakkam station dips below the ground for a brief distance to negotiate the air funnel area of the second runway of the airport.